tristanjuricek/tunerfish/README.txt

 This actually doesn't work on my typical Duet interface with the bass on only one of the audio tracks.
 I'll need to investigate this.

+Can we test audiosystem settings in the CI system?